UCSF-DataSci/05-first-exam-ShreyaSreeram/bioinformatics_project/README.md

-This project structure organizes a bioinformatics workflow including data handling, script execution, and result summarization.
+This project structure organizes a bioinformatics workflow including data handling, script execution, and result summarisation.